andrewdyer/react-bootstrap-box/README.md

 ### `npm run yalc:push`

 Publishes updates to the package in the local Yalc store and pushes the changes to linked projects.

+## Publishing

+This repository is configured to publish the package to npm, every time you publish a new release, using GitHub Actions.

+### Creating and Using an npm Token

+To publish the package, you need an npm token:

+1. Log in to your npm account.
+2. Navigate to Access Tokens in your npm account settings.
+3. Generate a new token with the Automation option, especially if you have 2FA enabled.
+4. Add the token to your GitHub repository secrets:
+    - Go to Settings > Secrets and variables > Actions.
+    - Add a new secret named `NPM_TOKEN` and paste your npm token.